amirdharaja/Sarah-Article/README.md

     The user can log in using email and password.

 Dashboard Page:
     After successful login, users can see the articles created by other users based on his preferences(Given during signup) on his dashboard.
-He can click and view the articles, where he can like, dislike, block the article.
+They can click and view the articles, where they can like, dislike, block the article.
 The Article view can be a separate page or a Popup.

 Settings Page:
     They can edit his personal information including changing their password.
 They can also edit their article preferences.